 This is the fourth book in a series detailing the life of Sheriff David Wolf.
 He’s the sheriff of a county that’s very similar to where I live in northern New England.
 The population is largely rural and the biggest industry is tourism – skiing in the winter and camping, hiking, and other outdoor activities in the summer.

 In Deadly Conditions, it’s prime ski season in Sluice County.
 There’s just been a huge snowstorm and the skiers are happy in the town of Rocky Points.
 As the residents are digging themselves out, a body is discovered along the roadside.
 It’s apparent right from the start that this was no accident and Sheriff Wolf finds him investigating a murder that is revealing the town’s corruption.
 Even worse, he’s worried that he has a potential serial killer on the loose.

 I have to say the first book in this series did not dazzle me.
-It took until the third book for me to really start liking the characters and being intrigued by what’s going on.
+It took until the third book for me to really start liking the characters and being intrigued by what was going on.
 Deadly Conditions is a great follow-up to Alive and Killing.
 Carson builds nicely on the characters he’s introduced so far.
-I don’t feel you need to read the previous books in the series to enjoy this book, but it helps with some of the backstory of what Sheriff Wolf has gone through so far and how he’s arrived at this point.
+I don’t feel you need to read the previous books in the series to enjoy this book, but it helps with some of the backstories of what Sheriff Wolf has gone through so far and how he’s arrived at this point.

 Deadly Conditions flows nicely.
 Carson is great at describing the conditions in the town.
 For those of us who live in a similar area, I could feel the cold and wetness following the storm while at the same time knowing there is a “dry cold” aspect to it when it doesn’t chill a person to the bone.
 Carson captures what these conditions are like as a resident, not as an outsider who visits on occasion.
 I could feel what he was describing as I read it.
 He also creates a magnificent chase scene on skis that I found to be compelling.
 I really couldn’t put this book down as I was reading.